madoui/metaVaR/README.md

 ```

 ### Results visualisation
 There are currently four types of plots that ca be produced on a MVS object.
-Here an example on the MVS "6_10_1".
+Here an example on the first mvs of the list 'MVS'.
 ```
 # Plot the MVS distribution of allele frequency
 plotMvs (MVS[[1]], type = "freq")